jaapkroe/minos/README.md

     cd minos
     make

+## Using

+    ./minos -h
+    ./minos file.xyz

 ## Testing
-In the test folder several cases
+The test folder contains
+- a scaling test as function of system size
-- disk read test, evaluating read method is fastest for reading text files from disk
+- disk read test, evaluating which read method is fastest for reading text files from disk
-- fftw tests for any 1D or 2D function
+- fftw tests for 1D and 2D functions
-- boost graph library use (!broken atm!)
+- an example how to use bitpacking

 ## Coding
 The code has following functions